Gy-Hu/EDA_FV_conference_deadline/README.md

-# Security and Privacy deadlines countdown
+# EDA and Formal Verification deadlines countdown

 Based on [ai-deadlines](https://aideadlin.es) by @abshkdz